SmushyTaco/tempature_converter/README.md

 ### How to Update tempature_converter
 1. Open your Console/Terminal/Powershell/Command Prompt

-2. Run "cargo update --package tempature_converter"
+2. Run "cargo install tempature_converter --force"

 ### How to Uninstall tempature_converter
 1. Open your Console/Terminal/Powershell/Command Prompt.